Estimating a probability mass function with unknown labels: Discussion

-From the previous remark it becomes clear that in some cases unwanted results (i.e.\ local maxima of the optimisation problem) can be obtained when moving close to the boundary of the parameter space, i.e.\ when components of the probability vector become zero.
+Therefore, in some cases unwanted results (i.e.\ local maxima of the optimisation problem) can be obtained when moving close to the boundary of the parameter space, i.e.\ when components of the probability vector become zero.
 In those cases, the numerical estimation can be improved by explicitly putting a lower bound on the allowed components of the probability vector.
 This means that in the M step of the EM algorithm one should change the isotonic regression to an isotonic regression of a probability mass function with a lower bound.
-It turns out that this problem has not been addressed in the literature, see however Balabdaoui et al.\ \cite{balabdaoui:rufibach:santambrogio:2009} for the related problem of calculating the lower bounded isotonic regression of a regression function, see also van Eeden \cite{vaneeden:1957} and \cite[Theorem 2.1]{robertson:wright:dykstra:1988}.
-We have given a full solution to the lower bounded isotonic regression of a probability mass function in Appendix \ref{App:3}.
+It turns out that this problem has not been addressed in the literature, see however Balabdaoui et al.\ \cite{balabdaoui:rufibach:santambrogio:2009} for the related problem in isotonic regression of a regression function, see also van Eeden \cite{vaneeden:1957} and \cite[Theorem 2.1]{robertson:wright:dykstra:1988}.
+We have given a full solution to the lower bounded isotonic regression of a probability mass function in \ref{suppC}.

-\paragraph*{Acknowledgements} The work of SZ was partially supported by FAPERJ 111.859/2012, CNPq 307700/2012-7 and PUC-Rio.
-Further, he thanks the Mathematical Institute at Leiden University, as well as the Rudolf Peierls Centre for Theoretical Physics and Mansfield College, University of Oxford for kind hospitality and support during visits.
+\paragraph*{Acknowledgements} SZ is currently supported by Nokia Technologies, Lockheed Martin and the University of Oxford.
+Early states of this work were partially supported by FAPERJ, CNPq and PUC-Rio.
+SZ also thanks the Mathematical Institute at Leiden University for kind hospitality.
+DA's research has been partially supported by the Swedish Research Council, whose support is gratefully acknowledged.